Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 The Find button is used to see which UI element on the currently displayed webpage (in the browser) is used in the currently selected Selenium command.
-This is useful when building a locator for a command's first parameter (see the section on locators in the Selenium Commands chapter).
+This is useful when building a locator for a command's first parameter (see the section on :ref:`locators <locators-section>` in the Selenium Commands chapter).
 It can be used with any command that must identify a UI element on a webpage, i.e. *click*, *clickAndWait*, *type*, and the *assert* and *verify* commands among others.